 Teaches the student how to take control of personal health and lifestyle habits and how to implement a physical fitness program.
 Attention is given to cardio-respiratory endurance, muscle strength and endurance, body composition, flexibility, nutrition and weight control.
+May be repeated for credit up to three times.
 One hour of lecture and two hours of lab.
-Course may be repeated for credit.